 Lion and unicorn might sound like they have nothing to do with each other.
 A feline living in the African savanna, and a magical, horse-like creature with one horn?

 If you think about it, lion and unicorn do have something in common.
-Lion is the king of the predators, and it is considered a noble and brave animal.
-Unicorn is a magical creature, and while it is not a predator, it is also seen as noble and daring.
+The lion is the king of the predators, and it is considered a noble and brave animal.
+A unicorn is a magical creature, and while it is not a predator, it is also seen as noble and daring.

 The lion and the unicorn have an old symbolic meaning.
-They are the symbols of United Kingdom.
-The lion represents England, while the unicorn, national animal of Scotland, symbolizes Scotland.
+They are the symbols of the United Kingdom.
+The lion represents England, while the unicorn, the national animal of Scotland, symbolizes Scotland.

 The History of Lion and Unicorn

-Traditionally, lion and unicorn have been seen as enemies.
+Traditionally, lions and unicorns have been seen as enemies.
 This is reflected in the historical warfare between England and Scotland.

-The history of lion and unicorn as symbols of United Kingdom started in 1603.
+The history of the lion and the unicorn as symbols of the United Kingdom started in 1603.
 This is the year when King James I of England became the king of England and Ireland (he was already the king of Scotland).